diacritics/database/spec/README.md

 ###### metadata.variantNative

-Required
+Optional
 Type: `String`

 The associated language variant written in the native language, if applicable.
+Required in case a `metadata.variant` is provided.

 ###### metadata.source